 In my next article, I’ll introduce tactics to shake off, or otherwise protect yourself from hostile surveillance.

-Though some of the wording in this article might seem instructional, please keep in mind that no article or book can be said to actually teach people how to conduct surveillance or surveillance detection.
+Though some of the wording in this article might seem instructional, please keep in mind that no article or book can actually teach people how to conduct surveillance or surveillance detection.